Skip to game

 Golf Solitaire

-The fastest solitaire game — clear seven columns by playing cards ±1 rank to the waste pile.
-Lower score is better, just like the sport.
-Wrapping enabled (K↔A).
-Quick games, streak scoring, and satisfying chain reactions.
+The fastest solitaire — clear seven columns by playing cards ±1 rank to the waste.
+Lower score wins, just like the sport.
+K↔A wrapping, streak scoring, chain reactions.

 Win rate: ~90% · Streak scoring · 7 columns × 5 cards